 - Diba F, Ichsan, Muhsin, Marthoenis, Sofyan H, Andalas M, Monfared I G, Richert K, Kaplan L, Rogge L, Doria S, Samadi, Vollmer S (2019) Healthcare providers’ perception of the referral system in maternal care facilities in Aceh, Indonesia: a cross- sectional study.
 BMJ Open, 9(12): e031484

-- Brückmann P, Hashmi A, Kuch M, Kuhnt J, Monfared I, Vollmer S (forthcoming) Public provision of emergency obstetric care services in two districts of Pakistan.
-BMJ Open
+- Brückmann P, Hashmi A, Kuch M, Kuhnt J, Monfared I G, Vollmer S (2019) Public provision of emergency obstetric care services in two districts of Pakistan.
+BMJ Open, 9(5): e027187

-- Monfared, I.G. and Sharples, S. (2011) “Fading Shades of Green”, Proceeding of the 27th International Conference on Passive and Low energy Architecture (PLEA), July 2011, Louvain-la-Neuve, Belgium
+- Monfared I G, Sharples S (2011) “Fading Shades of Green”, Proceeding of the 27th International Conference on Passive and Low energy Architecture (PLEA), July 2011, Louvain-la-Neuve, Belgium